 Dungeons & Dragons: A Darkened Wish #2: Seriously, do not waste your money on this series.
 (OK, I'm writing this review ten months after it was published, so I probably can't do much to stop you from doing so.
 But, if you're as behind as I am, beware!)
 I've never read a more nonsensical and scattered issue in my life.
 You'd think that it was just the flashback framing device, which usually trips up authors.
 But, we'd be lucky if it were our only problem.
 Each successive panel seems to have nothing to do with the previous one.
 At one point, a character appears quite literally from nowhere and announces himself in a way that implies that no one knows him, except for the fact that the ship's crew apparently know him quite well.
 It's all just a jumbled mess and makes me long all the more for Fell's Five to return one day.
 [Sigh.]

-The Weatherman #2: LeHeup continues to tighten the narrative as we get closer and closer to Cross' goal, only to make it clear that she has a lot longer of a journey than she thinks.
+The Weatherman, Vol. 2 #2: LeHeup continues to tighten the narrative as we get closer and closer to Cross' goal, only to make it clear that she has a lot longer of a journey than she thinks.
 First, we learn that Kestrel is sending the lottery "winners" to a scientist named Dr. Argus, where he seems to expose them to the virus in the hope of developing a cure.
 Kestrel informs him that the transports -- presumably to take the survivors off Earth -- are ready, but he informs her that he needs at least another month.
 (I don't exactly understand why they need a cure before they can leave, but I'm sure that we'll get there.)
 It isn't just a bad sign because last issue we learned the survivor population faces collapse in three months.
-It's also a bad sign because he's banking on help from Dr. Nyseth, who Cross and her team discover in this issue is dead.
-Moreover, the team only gets to that point because Garren sacrifices himself to buy them time to escape plague-ridden zombies and because a comic-obsessed, bear-riding girl named Pace uses a micro-singularity bullet to destroy the enormous creature the zombies merged to create.
+It's also a bad sign because he's banking on help from Dr. Nyseth, whom Cross and her team discover is dead.
+Moreover, the team only gets to that point because Garren sacrifices himself to buy them time to escape plague-ridden zombies and because a comic book-obsessed, bear-riding girl named Pace uses a micro-singularity bullet to destroy the enormous creature the zombies merged to create.
 (I know that sounds insane, but LeHeup really sells it as a perfectly understandable sequence of events.)
 Pace seems to be the team's only hope at this point, since she knew Nyseth and leads them all to her grave.
-But, the loss of Garren is huge.
-He wasn't just the team's moral compass, but also its common-sense checker.
+But Garren's loss is huge.
+He wasn't just the team's moral compass but also its common-sense checker.
 I don't necessarily trust Cross to make great decisions at this point.

 Also Read: Detective Comics #1,008